davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

 ======================================

-[5/5pts] Your file reader for inputing the dictionary.
+[10/10pts] Inputting the dictionary file.

 ======================================